 About the Exhibition

-This website is based on an exhibition that opened at the National Museum of American History in October 2020.
-Objects pictured here may differ from those currently on view at the museum, and we are unable to share some of the exhibition's images and media due to licensing agreements.
+This website is based on an exhibition that opened at the National Museum of American History in May 2009.
+Objects pictured here may differ from those currently on view at the museum.

 For more than 500 years, waves of new Americans arrived by sea.
 In that time, the nation’s seacoasts, rivers, lakes, and canals became avenues of exploration, communication, and commerce.
 Life and work on the water—for seafarers, fishers, passengers, and many others—unfolded through immense challenges and achievements, and occasional disasters.

 Today ships and mariners connect Americans to a complex web of international trade.
 Maritime activity continues to play a significant role in our lives.
 In the age of flight, it is worth remembering that the nation still thrives on the water.